Hinduism: what to know

 A third belief is that if one dies next to the Ganga, a river located in India and considered sacred by the Hindus, one goes immediately to paradise if one behaves well.
 This river, considered holy, purifies the body and liberates the soul.
 If one scatters the ashes of the dead person in the Ganges, she will have more chance of a better future life.
 Today the river is dirty because almost all Hindus want to go to purify themselves by going to bathe in the Ganges.

-The sacred texts of Hinduism
+The sacred texts

 They were written over a period of 2,000 years (1,400 BC to 500 AD):